Bible Verse

 "Whoever conceals their sins does not prosper, but the one who confesses and renounces them finds mercy."

-Hiding our sins only amplifies their impact on us.
-On the other hand, openly confessing our struggles can shed light on our darkness and lead to deep healing.
-This verse encourages us to choose courage over shame, reminding us that we are not alone in our struggles.
-God’s mercy is vast and all-encompassing, reaching far beyond our most concealed battles and providing hope and redemption.
+Hiding our sins only magnifies their impact on us.
+In contrast, openly confessing our struggles can illuminate our darkness and lead to profound healing.
+This verse encourages us to choose courage over shame, reminding us that we are not alone in our challenges.
+God’s mercy is vast and all-encompassing, extending far beyond our most hidden battles and offering hope and redemption.

 Angel Gabriel appearing to Mary with a dove above, announcing the birth of Jesus.